nigeltao/nigeltao.github.io/blog/2024/xz-lzma-part-1-range-coding.md

 your treasure map, narrowing the treasure-prefix range's width by a factor of 10.

-You'll also keep a *coverage range* that always that always contains (covers) the *entire* treasure-prefix range (a range has a width; it's not a single number) and therefore always contains the actual treasure range.
+You'll also keep a *coverage range* that always contains (covers) the *entire* treasure-prefix range (a range has a width; it's not a single number) and therefore always contains the actual treasure range.

 Each iteration, your coverage range gets narrower.
 Some arithmetic will tell you how to split your coverage range into two parts, maybe of unequal size, but